 In order to protect against the power of government accumulating in the hands of a select few, Georgia law restricts the ability of persons to hold multiple public offices.
 These restrictions also seek to prevent public officials from deriving personal economic gain out of public office.
 For example, a statute provides that a municipal official is ineligible to hold any other municipal office while serving as a member of the municipal governing body.
 The prohibition against holding two offices only applies to holding two offices with the same government.
 What the elected official cannot do is be an employee of the same city in which he or she serves in an elected capacity.
 With respect to serving on boards appointed by elected officials, the general rule is that they may not appoint an elected official to the board unless there is a statutory or local legislative authority specifically allowing such an appointment.
-The selected field is a statutory or local legislative authority specifically allowing such an appointment.
+The selection of the same city in which he or she serves in an elected capacity.